It’s hard to narrow down the cutest of the animals at Binder Park Zoo in Battle Creek, but here we give it a try:

 SNOW LEOPARD

-Raj and Victoria, the snow leopards, have a lot in common with your cats at home.
+Bhutan and Victoria, the snow leopards, have a lot in common with your cats at home.
 They like to jump and play and wrap themselves up with a long tail.
 But these leopards are much, much bigger than a house cat.
 Snow leopards range from 100 to 125 pounds.
-While his extra-thick fur and large paws make him look fluffy and cute, Raj is a lean, mean carnivore machine.
+While his extra-thick fur and large paws make him look fluffy and cute, Bhutan is a lean, mean carnivore machine.
 So hugs are not recommended.
 Michigan winter doesn’t bother Victoria, who loves to play in the snow.
-Her wide feet allow him to walk across deep snowdrifts, like snowshoes.
+Her wide feet allow her to walk across deep snowdrifts, like snowshoes.
 Snow leopards are endangered because of hunters who want their pelts.
-But no coat is as beautiful as a living snow leopard like Raj and Victoria.
+But no coat is as beautiful as a living snow leopard like Bhutan and Victoria.